-\paragraph{Enforcing $\theta\left(t_0\right)$} When implementing the guidance algorithm on-board, we cannot anymore let $\theta\left(t_0\right)$ be a free parameter.
+\paragraph{Enforcing $\theta\left(t_0\right)$ for on-board implementation} When implementing the braking burn guidance algorithm on-board, we cannot anymore let $\theta\left(t_0\right)$ be a free parameter.
 On a realistic scenario, the vehicle begins its descent from a given $\theta\left(t_0\right)$, potentially far from its nominal value determined in the design phase.
-The braking burn guidance must correct for this initial error and still bring the vehicle to the desired final state ${\bm{x}}_f$.
+The algorithm must correct for this initial error and still bring the vehicle to the desired final state ${\bm{x}}_f$.
 If we are allowed to choose the constant thrust level $T$ between a minimum and maximum bound $T_{\min}$ and $T_{\max}$, we can also enforce a desired $\theta\left(t_0\right)$.
-We can easily compute offline the reachable $\theta\left(t_0\right)$ as a function of the thrust level $T$ (as in the example shown in Fig.~\ref{fig:thrustTheta}), and, once on-board, interpolate the pre-computed values based on the current estimated vehicle state.
-Alternatively, we can modify the root-finding problem of the braking burn algorithm requiring that all six states ${\bm{z}} \equiv {\bm{x}}$ are matched, and adding $T$ to the list of parameters ${\bm{y}}$.
+We can easily compute offline the reachable $\theta\left(t_0\right)$ as a function of the thrust level $T$ (as in the example shown in Fig.~\ref{fig:thrustTheta}), and, once on-board, interpolate the precomputed values based on the current estimated vehicle state.
+Alternatively, we can modify the root-finding problem of the braking burn algorithm adding $T$ to the list of parameters ${\bm{y}}$ and requiring that all six final states ${\bm{z}}_f \equiv {\bm{x}}_f$ are matched.
 In this case we can simply propagate forward in time the initial state and match the end state to the desired one: the initial state being completely set, there is no further need to back-propagate the trajectory from the final state.